 Step 3: Gather students together to share their hypotheses.

-Step 1: Ask students to recall how water changes.
-Add to the water idea web from Lesson One.
+Step 4: Ask students to recall how water changes.
+Add to the Water Idea Web from The Great Water Hunt Lesson Plan.
 Write, "What is the water cycle?" in a circle from the word "water."
 From those circles write, "evaporation, condensation, and precipitation."
 Explain what each word means.
 Show students the electric frying pan and that it will get hot when you plug it in.

-Step 2: Keep students at a safe distance from the skillet.
-Place a dozen pieces of ice in the skillet and ask students where they see water in this form: snow, ice cycles, icebergs, glaciers, frozen ponds, etc. Chart these from the circle marked, "solid" on the idea web from Lesson Two and ask them to name the form of water.
+Step 5: Keep students at a safe distance from the skillet.
+Place a dozen pieces of ice in the skillet and ask students where they see water in this form: snow, ice cycles, icebergs, glaciers, frozen ponds, etc. Chart these from the circle marked, "solid" on the Idea Web printable and ask them to name the form of water.

-Step 3: Turn on the skillet.
+Step 6: Turn on the skillet.
 Ask students to tell you what's happening to the ice.
 What form of water is the solid changing to when it melts?
-Ask students to recall where we find water in a liquid form: streams, rivers, ponds, oceans, lakes, pools, etc. Chart these from the circle marked, "liquid" on the idea web from Lesson Two.
+Ask students to recall where we find water in a liquid form: streams, rivers, ponds, oceans, lakes, pools, etc. Chart these from the circle marked, "liquid" on the Idea Web printable.

-Step 4: As the liquid heats up, it will change to steam or vapor and rise.
+Step 7: As the liquid heats up, it will change to steam or vapor and rise.
 Ask students what they notice.
-Ask them if they recall what the water vapor is called and where else they see gas: steam from cup of hot liquid, a whistling kettle, fog, etc. Chart these from the circle marked, "gas" on the idea web from Lesson Two.
+Ask them if they recall what the water vapor is called and where else they see gas: steam from cup of hot liquid, a whistling kettle, fog, etc. Chart these from the circle marked, "gas" on the Water Idea Web.
 Tell them that this is evaporation.
 Fill the saucepan with ice and hold it over the frying pan.
 Tell students that the pan represents a cloud.
 As the water in the air rises, it condenses to make clouds.

-Step 5: Ask students to watch for a while longer and ask them what they notice.
+Step 8: Ask students to watch for a while longer and ask them what they notice.
 Condensation is occurring and water vapor changes to water droplets or liquid.
 When the liquid is too heavy, it falls, just like in a cloud.
 We call that precipitation.
-Ask the students to tell you where they see precipitation: snow, rain, snowflakes, hail, etc. Add these from the circle marked either, "solid or liquid" on the idea web from Lesson Two.
+Ask the students to tell you where they see precipitation: snow, rain, snowflakes, hail, etc. Add these from the circle marked either, "solid or liquid" on the Idea Web printable.

-Step 6: Teach the students "The Little Water Vapor" song to the tune of "The Eensy Weensy Spider."
+Step 9: Teach the students "The Little Water Vapor" song, sung to the tune of "The Eensy Weensy Spider."

 The little water vapor evaporated high, (raise hands)